plugdata-team/plugdata/Resources/Documentation/ELSE/store.md

   - type: anything
     description: bang at the end of sequence or 'n' number of messages

-click: clicking on the object opens [store]'s window

 methods:
   - type: goto <float>
     description: sets index to output on next bang message